NodeBB/NodeBB/README.md

     $ npm install

-Next, we install redis.
-If you have redis installed, you can skip this step.
+*(Optional)* Next, we install redis.
+If you already have redis installed, you can skip this step.

     # apt-get install redis